loosolab/UROPA/docs/uropa-example.md

 The only difference between 1. and 2. is the priority key:

 1. No priority is given ('priority'='F')
-	The set of queries will allow UROPA to annotate peaks for genes and transcripts.
-As priority is false, there is no feature priorized.
+	The above set of queries will allow UROPA to annotate peaks for genes and transcripts.
+As priority is False (default if no different value given),there is no feature priorized.
-	There can be three cases for the peak annotation: Either a peak cannot be annotated for any query, it can be annotated with one of both queries,
+	There can be three cases for the peak annotation:
-	or it could be annotated with both queries.
+	Case 1: No query gives any feature for annotating the peaks.
+	Case 2: One query gives a feature but the other not.
+	Case 3: Both queries validate features overlapping with the peaks.

-	The Tables 1, and 2 represent the All_hits and Best_hits output from UROPA.
+	The Tables [1], and [2], shown below, represent the All_hits and Best_hits outputs of UROPA,respectively for the 3 cases.

-	Peak_1 represents the first case, both queries have no hit at all.
-	In the All_hits Table 1 this peak is represented by two NA rows, one for each query.
-Those are merged in the Best_hits Table 2, with Query information 0,1.
-	The second case is represented by peak_10, which has an annotation for the transcript feature but not the gene feature.
-	In Table 1 there are three entries for peak_10, two with the annotation based on query 1 and one NA row, because no annotation with query 0 was identified.
-	In the Best_hits Table 2 only the annotation with the closest possible annotation is displayed which is for the gene *RCC1*.
+	In the 'All_hits' all the features found within the given distance will be annotated for the peak,while in the 'Best_hits' only the annotation with the closest feature  per peak per query is displayed.
-	Peak_6 is an example for the last case, with annotations for both queries.
-In Table 1 four entries represent peak_6, one annotation for query 0 (gene_name *AC006483.1*),
-	and three feature annotation for query 1.
-But in Table 2 there is only one entry for each query.
-The entry for query 0 is the same in both Tables,
-	because only one annotation was identified.
-For query 1, there is only the hit with the closest distance of Table 1 present in Table 2.
-This hit belongs also to the gene *AC006483.1*.

 	| peak_id | p_chr | p_start  | p_center | p_end    | feature    | feat_start | feat_end    | feat_strand | distance | gene_name  | Query |
 	|:--------|:------|:---------|:---------|:---------|:-----------|:--------|:---------|:---------|:---------|:-----------|:------|